ttsiodras/ScalaPlayground/3.usingPackagesForBenchmarking/README.md

     Benchmarking ========> functional_with_Seq, Best time was 148 ms.
     Benchmarking =====> flatMap_SeqTailRecurse, Best time was 204 ms.

+Executive summary?

-Scala is very appealing - it has the nice, strong and static type system of the ML-world, but it doesn't live in an island like Haskell and OCaml - it has the huge ecosystem of the JVM (hello, enterprise overlords!).
+Scala so far looks very appealing - it has the nice, strong *and* static type system of the ML-world, but it doesn't live in an island like Haskell and OCaml - it has the huge ecosystem of the JVM (hello, enterprise overlords!).
 F# (albeit slower) offers a similar advantage, and therefore reduces my "state machine" to this (when I do have a say in the matter):